sundaycake/recipes/_recipes/baguette.md

 5. Preshape: stretch each dough into a horizontal rectangle, keep the top of the rectangle unfloured.
 Fold the bottom up to the middle, seal, then top down to middle, seal, forming a cylinder
 6. Proof for 30 - 60 minutes, or until puffy, finger indent should not spring back
 7. Preheat oven to 425 degrees F, with a tray of water at the bottom to help with steam.
 When the baguettes are proofed, transfer to a couche with seam side down and score
 8. Bake 15 minutes with steam, then 15 minutes without, check every 5 minutes.
-9. 15 minutes before granola is done, add nuts and dried fruit
-10. (Optional) Turn off oven, allow granola to rest for 1 hour for maximum crunchiness

 ## Notes
 Try 75% hydration next time (375 g water instead of 360 g)